-The term by which Ruskin and his parents referred to store‐bought stationerʼs notebooks with reddish‐brown, flexible leather covers (described specifically as roan in Sotheby & Co., Catalogue of the Manuscripts and Remaining Library of John Ruskin , 20–21), each approximately 15 centimeters tall by 10 centimeters wide.
-Ruskin and his father exchange the term in referring, for example, to MS III (letter of 10 March 1829, in Ruskin Family Letters, 192), and presumably extended the term to all the (presently known and extant) notebooks resembling it: that is, MS I, MS IIIA, MS IV, Juvenilia MS A, Juvenilia MS B, and Juvenilia MS C.
+The term Red Book was used by Ruskin and his parents to refer to his store‐bought stationerʼs notebooks with reddish‐brown, flexible leather covers (described specifically as roan in Sotheby & Co., Catalogue of the Manuscripts and Remaining Library of John Ruskin , 20–21), each approximately 15 centimeters tall by 10 centimeters wide.
+Ruskin and his father exchange the term in referring, for example, to MS III (letter of 10 March 1829 [Ruskin Family Letters, 192]).
+Presumably, the term extended to all the notebooks fitting this description: that is, as presently known and extant, MS I, MS III, MS IIIA, MS IV, Juvenilia MS A, Juvenilia MS B, and Juvenilia MS C.

-Judging by references to the Red Books in family letters, Ruskin composed in these notebooks mainly at home, although their contents suggest that he may occasionally have carried some of them on family travels through England, Wales, and North Britain.
-Certainly, he used the Red Books to reflect on travel, as in his small anthologies of topographical verse, such as “Poetry Discriptive”, Juvenilia MS C served the family as his imitation of a travel guidebook, containing the Travel Itinerary and Tour Notes (see Tours of 1826–27).
+Judging by references to the Red Books in family letters, Ruskin composed in these notebooks mainly at home, although their contents suggest that he may occasionally have carried some of them on family travels through England, Wales, and Scotland.
+Certainly, some contents of the Red Books reflect the contemporaneous print culture of travel, such as his small anthology of topographical verse, “Poetry Discriptive”; and his handmade guidebook, the Travel Itinerary and Tour Notes , contained in Juvenilia MS C (see Tours of 1826–27).

 The term Red Book stuck throughout Ruskinʼs life.
 As late as 1891, W. G. Collingwood employed the term in “Preliminary Note on the Original MSS. of the Poems”, his descriptive bibliography compiled for Poems (1891).
 Describing MS I as a “ruled note‐book, bound in red leather,” roughly 6 by 4 inches, Collingwood goes on to use the term Red Book as a shorthand to designate MS III and MS IV as conforming with this description (Poems [4o, 1891], 1:262; Poems [8o, 1891], 1:263).